 You might not be able to imagine sleeping while your baby is in the NICU, but if a parent gets sick, he or she isn’t allowed in the NICU.
 Make sleep and good nutrition a priority right now so that you stay healthy and able to visit the NICU.

 Call the hospital to check in

 In the hours you’re not at the NICU, don’t be afraid to call the NICU and check on your preemie to see how things are going.
 The staff won’t mind filling you in, and if it makes you feel better, it’s worth doing.

 Not everyone can – or wants to – be at the NICU all the time, and that’s okay

 Different people feel differently.
 Some parents have a hard time leaving the NICU, while others need time to get away, take a break, and process things.
 There’s no right or wrong way to spend time in the NICU, and taking your own approach doesn’t make you less of a good parent.

 Be wary about how much you research

 Some parents want to stay on top of things and know what the doctors are talking about.
 Other parents don’t feel comfortable hearing the details.
 Know what kind of person you are and how much information you can handle.
 Consider buying a book about preemies, but be very careful about the time you spend on the internet.

 Things might not seem fair or straightforward right now, but focus on the things that you can control, especially when it comes to your life outside of the NICU.
-In a way, you’re getting to know your baby sooner than other parents get to know theirs, and soon enough you’ll take him home for good.
+In a way, you’re getting to know your baby sooner than other parents get to know theirs, and soon enough you’ll take her home for good.